Last Update: September 18th, 2024

 Name Server Management

 In partnership with FurrIX, Marbled Fennec Networks operates two public name servers that anyone may make use of for general DNS queries.
 Both servers are setup to resolve both OpenNIC and ICANN domains.
 Both servers provide IPv4 and IPv6 service with options for DoH and DoT features.
-Logs are kept for forty-eight hours before being truncated to zero.
+Logs are removed at 2300EST daily.
 FurrIX has applied rate limits and bandwidth limits to each server to help prevent abuse.

 Aside from the above and as part of the agreement with FurrIX, Marbled Fennec Networks will not restrict access to domain lookups that are not abusive.
 The internet is a weird place and not everyone will agree with the information that others seek out and that is something we all have to deal with as system admins.
 It is a fact of life.